techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/spring/week-10-notes.md

 - Use a visual timer to keep the pace; stop for short, whole-group showcases.
 - Encourage sketch-first for tricky models (30–60 seconds thumbnail).
 - Mouse use makes a big difference; pair up to share if needed.
-- Keep a **print queue board** with model names and owner initials.
+- Keep a print queue board with model names and owner initials.

 ---

 ## Assessment & Reflection
 - Can learners name and demonstrate the focus tools?
-- Do models meet the brief (size fit, readable text, stable base)?
+- Do models meet the brief (size fit, readable base, stable structure)?
 - Are pupils iterating based on feedback (at least one improvement)?

 > Prompt: “What changed between version 1 and version 2?
 Why?”